eiguren/intw/tutorials/siesta-intw/Tutorial.md

 ## Graphene phonon dispersion

-intw contains set of utilities to compute phonon structures using SIESTA and finite differences, `siesta2ph`, which consists of three independent utilities: `siesta2ph.x`, `siesta2fc.x` and `siesta2dv.x`.
+INTW contains set of utilities to compute phonon structures using SIESTA and finite differences, `siesta2ph`, which consists of three independent utilities: `siesta2ph.x`, `siesta2fc.x` and `siesta2dv.x`.

 The first one, `siesta2ph.x`, reads SIESTA's fdf file, creates a super-cell of the system and computes the minimum set of atomic displacements needed to compute the phonon structure (the irreducible displacements), creating all the fdf input files to run SIESTA.